originally posted in Concept Hub

 Chris has outlined 4 Missions for us to begin working on.

 1. Media Literacy.
 This is actually more important than the “how to blog” list.
 Over the past few days, there have been some questions about an organization having a “canned” comment policy.
 When I pointed out one (of many) reasons this is a bad strategy because people will be able to see that it is canned when they see the same comments showing up over and over, it was pointed out to me this is something we need to make people aware of so that they are not misled.

 2. Sharing Lessons Learned.
 This is where we will highlight our champions.
 Those who fought for social media within their organizations.
 All my early clients should be listed as such champions.
 I recall one of my favorite clients who had to erase the word blog off of the whiteboard with alcohol so that no one would know what we were talking about.
 It was that taboo in her organization.
 I was paid for providing “Search Engine Optimization” research, which it was, in the form of a social media Market Intelligence Report.
 A report she pushed through to the executives who then put me on a retainer for several months.

-But such a wonderful open and social web could be ripe for those who like to play unethical games with us, which leads to
+But such a wonderfully open and social web could be ripe for those who like to play unethical games with us, which leads to

 Our big question here is “How do we help people avoid those who are selling the snake oil and find those businesses, service providers and people who are really doing good work”

 Do you have other ideas of what’s next for social media or areas the Social Media Club needs to focus on?
 Jon Gatrell and I will be hosting a kick off Atlanta meeting on September 4th, 6:00PM at Tony’s Grill.
 Come and join the fun.